jordandouglas/LowESS/README.md

    git push
    ```

 8. After the competition ends, 10 replicates of each challenge will be run per person, and the results will be announced afterwards.
-The mean ESS/state of the posterior density, after a 50% burn-in, will be used.
+The mean ESS/state of the posterior and likelihood densities, after a 10% burn-in, will be used.

 ## Dependencies